 Ionization is a newer technique with many developments.
 It is an innovation that is used more and more often, for example from the point of view of sustainability and energy saving.

 There are many air cleaners on the market that use ionisation.
 There is a difference between air cleaners that use positive ionisation and negative ionisation.
 Ionisation (positive or negative electrical charging of atoms or molecules) provides ions that, when attached to dust particles, produce charged dust particles.
 Loaded dust particles then stick more easily on all kinds of surfaces.

 In addition, there is another difference in air cleaners with ionisation, namely air cleaners that charge electric particles (without filter) and air cleaners that charge electric particles, but also capture them immediately.
 The first is called open ionization (1) and the latter is called closed ionisation (2):

-The charged particles are captured on a special surface in the system itself, so that no particles are blown into the room and can therefore not settle on other surfaces.
-With closed ionisation, there can be both positive and negative ionization.
-The capture surface can be of various materials, such as conventional filters, metal plates or special open structure filters.
-The advantage with air cleaners that capture particles with a special open structure filter, is that it does not become clogged and less energy is needed to move the air through this filter.
-A good example of air cleaners with an open structure filter are the ASPRA air cleaners from VFA Solutions B.V.
+The charged particles are captured on a special surface in the system itself, so that the particles are not blown into the room and therefore do not settle on other surfaces.
+With closed ionisation, there can be both positive and/or negative ionization.
+The capture surface can be of various materials, such as conventional filters, metal plates known as Electrostatic precipitator (ESP) or special static filters.
+The level of ionisation is such systems is normally lower than with open ionisation as they intend to charge the particles to enhance their attachment to the collection surface.